zhilee2023/EV-drive-charge-data-gen/README.md

 ```python
 python fine_tune.py --config config.json --model_path models_test.pth
 ```
-This allows you to generate synthetic data directly or fine-tune the pre-trained model on your own dataset.
+This allows you to quickly generate synthetic EV driving/charging data or fine-tune the model using your own dataset.